 Botany Downs welcomes enrolments at all levels to students living within our school zone.
-We do not offer placements for Out-of-Zone.
+We do not offer out-of-zone placements.
 Children are entitled to start school the day they have their fifth birthday.
 Our enrolment pack includes a wide range of information on all aspects of the school and community, and is available from the school office.
 Parents are required to report to the school office to complete the enrolment before their child’s first day.

 Bright Sparks: